-The student newspaper, which provides full coverage of activities on campus and offers invaluable experience to journalism students.
+The Newspaper, a weekly publication, provides full coverage of activities on campus and offers invaluable experience to journalism students.

-The Student Guide, an attractive booklet which contains information to incoming students about the rules, staff, student organizations and services of the College together with a complete calendar of events.
+The Student Guide, an attractive booklet, contains information to incoming students about the rules, staff, student organizations and services of the college together with a complete calendar of events.

-The Daily Bulletin, a mimeographed publication prepared and distributed by the Activities Office each school day, announcing activities, news events and items of interest to the faculty and students of the College.
-The deadline for submission of items for publication is 9:00 a.m. on the preceding day.
+The Daily Bulletin, a mimeographed publication, is prepared and distributed by the Activities Office three days a week to announce activities, news events and items of interest to the faculty and students of the College.
+The deadline for submission of items for publication is 9 a.m. on the preceding day.